trybrito/Move.it-NLW04/README-en.md

 ### 🎯 About the project

 <p>
-    Based on a gamified approach, Move.it aims to increase the effectiveness and simplify the application of the Pomodoro Technique, that is, a cyclic method of time management, as well as to increase the quality of life of its user, a since with each new cycle he will receive a challenge related to his physical and mental health, such as walking and stretching.
+    Based on a gamified approach, Move.it aims to increase the effectiveness and simplify the application of the Pomodoro Technique, that is, a cyclic method of time management, as well as, to increase the quality of life of its user, a since with each new cycle he will receive a challenge related to his physical and mental health, such as walking and stretching.
 </p>

 <hr>